Multiclass Local Calibration with the Jensen-Shannon Distance

-\textbf{Conclusion:} for $k \geq\max_{y \in \mathcal{Y}}y \in [1/C, 1]$, averaging over bins (weight \(|B_b|/n\)) yields the final bound: \end{proof} The bound decomposes into a \emph{bias term} $\mathbb{E}[Z]$, which depends on the kernel radius through the weights $w_{i,j}$, and an average \emph{variance term} that scales as $1/\sqrt{n_i^{\mathrm{eff}}}$.
+\end{proof} The bound decomposes into a \emph{bias term} $\mathbb{E}[Z]$, which depends on the kernel radius through the weights $w_{i,j}$, and an average \emph{variance term} that scales as $1/\sqrt{2n_i^{\mathrm{eff}}}$.
 Smaller kernel radii yield more concentrated weights: this reduces bias but also decreases $n_i^{\mathrm{eff}}$, thereby inflating the average variance.
 Conversely, larger kernels spread the weights more evenly, which decreases variance at the expense of bias.
 This captures the bias–variance tradeoff. \paragraph{Class-wise metric.} In the context of class-wise $LCE$ the only difference is the introduction of a dependence between bins' cardinalities and the classes.
 Then, with probability at least $1-\delta$, the bound applies with the same exact form under the following minor changes:

-\subsubsection{Proof of Theorem 4}
+\subsection{Proof of Theorem 4}